YaoGroup/DIFFICE_jax/equation/README.md

 involving functions to compute the residue of the normalized **anisotropic** Shallow-Shelf Approximation (SSA) equations and their associated dynamic boundary conditions at the calving front.
-The suffix `_zz` indicate the equation consider the anisotropic direction in the vertical equation.
+The suffix `_zz` indicate the equation consider the anisotropic direction in the vertical direction.
+The anisotorpic SSA equations and the associated boundary conditions are given in [this link](https://github.com/YaoGroup/DIFFICE_jax/blob/main/examples/Anisotropic.md)